 Although our kit did not come with various size bears, some kits do.
 Here are two printable activities to practice identifying and sorting by size.

-My toddler recently started learning to recite numbers 1-10.
-Now, I’m working to teach her that those numbers mean quantities, so ten bears is a lot and one bear is a little.
+When my toddler started learning to recite numbers 1-10, I’m started working to teach her that those numbers mean quantities, so ten bears is a lot and one bear is a little.
 Also, we are working to recognize and understand numerical symbols.
 So “1” SAYS one, and one bear IS one.

 My little one loves the song Wheels on the Bus, so this printable activity is an instant hit.